 Whatever you choose, give yourself some time to just sit and think.
 Let the island relax you.

 By now it’s time for check-in and some thoughts about dinner.

 If you’re staying at the southern end of the island, you’ll have plenty of choices.
 Just remember to keep things casual and distant.

 Some restaurants are only a few days a week and some are still only offering take-out.
 If you just have to sit, The Braeburn and Prima Bistro offer limited seating.
 Intriguing take-out options include The Orchard Kitchen (limited days) and Saltwater Fish House and Oyster Bar.

 You could again head to the beach as sunset is late.
 Double Bluff Beach County Park is quiet late in the day and open until dusk.

-You’re going to want a Discover Pass, because you’ll be visiting several state parks, and this is a money-saver, especially since it’s good for all state recreational lands.
+You’re going to want a Discover Pass, because you’ll be visiting several state parks, and this is a money-saver.
+A Discover Pass is good for all state recreational lands.
 Parks, Department of Natural Resources, and State Fish and Wildlife sites.
 More beauty for the buck!